boardzilla/boardzilla-docs/docs/game/creating-a-game.md

 From the moment you create your new Boardzilla game, it is runnable in the browser and as you progress through the steps above, the browser will immediately update with your changes.
 You can begin "playing" your game as soon as actions are added.
-You can also run the game backwards and forward to test it.
+You can also run the game backward and forward to test it.
 As you progress, the game updates in real-time, even reflecting how the in-progress game history would change based on the new rules you've entered.